Volunteering with Madison Cat Project

 Reports to: Volunteer Coordinator

-Summary: Volunteers who come to MCP between 12-4 each day to help with housekeeping & socializing are asked to help with light cleaning/chores around the shelter, and socializing our friendlier cats.
+Summary: Housekeeping & Socialization Volunteers come to MCP between 12-4 each day to help with light cleaning/chores around the shelter, and socializing our friendlier shelter cats.
+Volunteers also have the opportunity for additional training to learn how to safely interact and help behavior cats living in the shelter.

 Duties & Responsibilities